Skip to main content

 • Number of organ support-free days by Day 21

-• Major bleeding event by Day 28
+• Major bleeding events by Day 28

 Key Secondary Endpoint